lennisthemenace/FreeTAKServer-Installer/README.md

 `curl -L https://git.io/JLSRp | sudo python3 -`

+Reboot (this will ensure FTS is running for the next step):

+`sudo reboot`

 Then run the atakofthecerts script from [here](https://github.com/lennisthemenace/ATAK-Certs) to generate the needed certificate for FTS to run.
 (Changing the SERVER_IP for the ip address clients use for connecting):

 `curl -L https://git.io/JL9DP | sudo python3 - -a -c -i SERVER_IP`